-For five and six-year-old young horses to be considered for endorsement to the FEI WBFSH Dressage World Breeding Championships for Young Dressage-Horses they must have a minimum of 2-1 performances of at least 80% at the national selection procedure event (Australian based horses) or a CDI-YH (overseas based horses) in an official young horse competition with at least 7.5 for each pace.
+For five and six year old young horses to be considered for endorsement to the FEI World Breeding Championships for Young Dressage Horses they must have a minimum of 2 performances of at least 80% in an official young horse competition with at least 7.5 for each pace.

-For seven-year-old young horses to be considered for endorsement they must have a minimum of 21 performances of at least 70%, at the national selection procedure event (Australian based horses) or CDI-YH (overseas based horses).a minimum of one performance is required in an official young horse competition, and one performance may be from an official competitive Prix St-Georges.
+For seven year old young horses to be considered for endorsement they must have a minimum of 2 performances of at least 70%, a minimum of one performance is required in an official young horse competition, and one performance may be from an official competitive Prix St-Georges.

-- a) Ffor Australian based horses, results from the designated national selection procedure event as per the FEI WBFSH Dressage World Breeding Championship for Young Horses Rules only will be considered.
-The national selection procedure event is the at least one of these scores must be achieved in the second round of the Australian Young Dressage Horse Championships. - b) For horses based overseas, scores must be obtained at a CDI-YH event. for young horses not domiciled in Australia, performances must be from official Young Horse qualifiers with preference given to shows using the FEI tests for 5, 6 & 7 year old's.
-If submitting performances using national tests the onus is on the applicant to provide proof that the level of the national test used for qualifying scores is equivalent to the level of the FEI tests for 5, 6 & 7 year old's - b)c) Only home-bred horses registered into WBFSH member studbooks at birth with a UELN (Unique Equine Life Number) can be nominated and entered in the championship, as per the FEI WBFSH Dressage World Breeding Championship for Young Horses Rules assport or FEI Rec og.mon oara.
+- a) for Australian based horses, at least one of these scores must be achieved in the second round of the Australian Young Dressage Horse Championships - b) for young horses not domiciled in Australia, performances must be from official Young Horse qualifiers with preference given to shows using the FEI tests for 5, 6 & 7 year old's.
+If submitting performances using national tests the onus is on the applicant to provide proof that the level of the national test used for qualifying scores is equivalent to the level of the FEI tests for 5, 6 & 7 year old's